Eulogy to today

 my personal Narnia fairytale

-entering cedar wardrobe, emerging
+entering cedar wardrobe, to

-on snowy lamplit trail
+emerge on snowy lamplit trail

 Christmas lamp was bedazzled

-In her Noel festive skirt
+In her festive noel skirt

 His simple holiday offering was